Skip to content

 Server

 Provider artifact endpoints (binary download, SHA256SUMS, SHA256SUMS.sig) are served using the server's own ServiceAccount per the Terraform Provider Registry Protocol — OpenTofu fetches these URLs without forwarding client credentials, so authentication is provided at the metadata tier rather than the artifact tier.
+When pre-signing is enabled on provider storage config, the server can return a 307 Temporary Redirect to a backend-native signed URL; otherwise it proxies the artifact response directly.

 Warning